 There is been yet another tragic loss of life involving foreigners and motorbikes on Thailand’s dangerous roads.
-This time it was an Italian man and woman who were crushed to death by an overturning oil tanker as they drove along a road in the Thailand’ beautiful Chumphon province yesterday.
-They had only been in Thailand one week.
+This time it was an Italian man and woman who were crushed to death by an overturning oil tanker as they drove along a road in Thailand’s beautiful Chumphon province yesterday.
+They had only been in Thailand for one week.
 The danger posed by motorbikes in Thailand is startling.
 The facts and figures are there for anyone interested in calculating the odds.
-50 people die from motorcycle related road traffic incidents in Thailand every day.
+50 people die from motorcycle-related road traffic incidents in Thailand every day.
 One World Health Organisation expert told an audience in Bangkok in 2017 that if motorcycles were excluded from the equation, Thailand’s roads would be as safe as the UK or Switzerland.
-Instead they are the most dangerous in the world.
+Instead, they are the most dangerous in the world.

 10 wheel oil truck crushed Italian couple riding a motorbike at it overturned in a sharp turn